ytakefuji/airpiano/README.md

 # What is airpiano?
 A paper on airpiano is under review.

+airpiano has been downloaded by 4595 users worldwide.

 When the paper is accepted, the contents of the air piano will be disclosed. airpiano is a Python program to play airpiano composed of 123 lines code.
 You can play 10 music notes by th right hand of five fingers.